c0c0n3/winice/README.md

 depended only on libraries already shipping with Windows, so I could easily bundle it with a Java app.
 That ruled out my first candidate, GNU Core Utils.
 So I watched the GUI parade coming out of my Google search.
-Entertaining, but not exactly what I was hooping for.
+Entertaining, but not exactly what I was hoping for.
 Then I Googled some more.
 And more.
 After a whole day of scratching around (ya, my Google-foo must suck!)
 I came to the conclusion that I might just as well spend the next day writing it myself, and that's what I did.